Dr. Marion Long on how rhythm helped her overcome learning challenges

 By the age of 18, I had played in the White House, Alice Tully Hall, and Washington Cathedral on an orchestral tour, and a few weeks later, started studying cello full-time at the Royal Academy of Music, London.
-Although the US tour had been amazing, I did not see myself in an orchestra and started a career teaching cello and playing.
+Although the US tour had been amazing, I did not see myself in an orchestra and started a career teaching cello, and playing chamber music.

 Teaching became my passion and I was accepted as a PhD student at the Institute of Education (IOE) UCL's Faculty of Education and Society, researching the effects of rhythm on children's reading behaviour.
 At one point, I juggled seven jobs!
 I was a SENCO in a private school, a researcher on National Pilots for the IoE, teaching at Faculty of Education, University of Cambridge, and also had my musical work.